juanwolf/blog/_posts/2017-01-22-introduction-to-docker.markdown

 ### Linking a folder or a file from the host in the container

 So ok, we have our little mongo database running and some data in it.
 Cool, cool cool...
-But we agree that containers can be easily removed right?
+But we agree that containers can be easily deleted, right?
 So what happens to the data when my container get destroyed???

 Let's do it, we will think about it later:
 ```